Fractional COO · East Midlands

 Book an Operational Clarity Call

 Based in Leicestershire, working across the East Midlands and nationally.
-The first step is a 45-minute Operational Clarity Call — a direct structural assessment that identifies what is breaking, what the appropriate intervention is, and whether this is the right fit on both sides.
+The first step is a 30-minute Operational Clarity Call — a direct structural assessment that identifies what is breaking, what the right intervention is, and whether this is the right fit on both sides.